sorbet/sorbet/website/docs/generics.md

 [→ View full example on sorbet.run][abstract_rpc_method]

-The snippet above is heavily abbreviated (`type_template` and `fixed`).
+The snippet above is heavily abbreviated to demonstrate some new concepts (`type_template` and `fixed`).
 The full example on sorbet.run contains many more details, and it's strongly recommended reading.

-There are a couple interesting things happening in the snippet above:
+There are a couple interesting things happening in the example above:

 - We have a generic interface `AbstractRPCMethod` which says that it's generic in `RPCInput` and `RPCOutput`.
 It then mentions these types in the abstract